Taito Waqavakatoga

+Waqavakatoga's tenure as Senate president was controversial.
+He tolerated seditious speeches by supporters of the 2000 Fijian coup d'état. in December 2004 he was referred to the privileges committee for his management of the chamber.
+When Senator Inoke Takiveikata was jailed for treason over the coup, Waqavakatoga waited a year before stripping him of his seat, during which time Takiveikata continued to receive salary.
 On 7 December 2005, Waqavakatoga confirmed that he was the coordinator of a local group affiliated to the Inter Religious Federation For World Peace International, which has ties to the controversial Unification Church.
 He joined Opposition Leader Mahendra Chaudhry in criticizing a government decision to ban Moon, who had been scheduled to address a conference in Nadi on 6 December, from visiting Fiji.
-He would have contributed positively to the country, Waqavakatoga said.